Refuge room: the solution for your hypersensitive child?

 Clothing labels, seams, rough textures, pressure

-Categorical refusal of contact (e.g., sand), emotional outbursts
+Categorical refusal of contact (e.g., sand), emotional meltdowns

 Refusal to eat at the table, avoidance of odorous places